HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 8) A start tag whose tag name is "archetype"
    - Insert an HVML element for the token.
+   - Push the element onto the stack of open elements so that it is the new current node.
-   - Set stop pattern to `</archetype>` and JSONEE flag is on;
+   - Switch the tokenizer to the template data state and set JSONEE flag is on.
+   - Let the original insertion mode be the current insertion mode.
-   - Switch the insertion mode to "mandatory text".
+   - Switch the insertion mode to "text".

 9) An end tag whose tag name is "archetype"
    - If the current node is not a `archetype` element, then this is a parse error; ignore it.